Tests for small cell lung cancer

 Thoracoscopy is done in an operating room while you are under general anesthesia (in a deep sleep).
 A small cut (incision) is made in the side of the chest wall.
 (Sometimes more than one cut is made.)
-The doctor then inserts a thin, lighted tube with a small video camera on the end through the incision to view the space between the lungs and the chest wall.
-Using this, the doctor can see potential cancer deposits on the lining of the lung or chest wall and remove small pieces of the tissue to be looked at under the microscope.
+The doctor then puts a thin, lighted tube with a small video camera on the end through the incision to view the space between the lungs and the chest wall.
+Using this, the doctor can see possible cancer deposits on the lining of the lung or chest wall and remove small pieces of the tissue to be looked at under the microscope.
 (When certain areas can’t be reached with thoracoscopy, the surgeon may need to make a larger incision in the chest wall, known as a thoracotomy.)

 Thoracoscopy can also be used as part of the treatment to remove part of a lung in some early-stage lung cancers.
-This type of operation, known as video-assisted thoracic surgery (VATS), is described in more detail in the "Surgery" section.
-Because surgery is not often part of the treatment of SCLC, this test isn’t often needed.
+This type of operation, known as video-assisted thoracic surgery (VATS), is described in more detail in Surgery for small cell lung cancer.

 Bone marrow aspiration and biopsy